-Milk and Honey is the first collection of poetry from this wondrous Canadian-born lady, Rupi Kaur (b.
-1992) who writes and sketches and photographs in order to transform life’s brutality and vitality into understanding and exultant love.
+Milk and Honey is the first collection of poetry from this wondrous Canadian-born lady, Rupi Kaur (born 4 October 1992) who writes, illustrates and performs in order to transform life’s brutality and vitality into understanding and exultant love.

 how is it so easy for you